llaville/sarif-php-sdk/README.md

 ## Documentation

-All the documentation is available on [website](https://llaville.github.io/sarif-php-sdk/1.4), generated from the [docs](https://github.com/llaville/sarif-php-sdk/tree/1.4/docs) folder.
+All the documentation is available on [website](https://llaville.github.io/sarif-php-sdk/1.5), generated from the [docs](https://github.com/llaville/sarif-php-sdk/tree/1.5/docs) folder.

 - API [Reference](docs/reference/README.md) describes all SARIF objects with examples.

+or

+- Builder API [reference](docs/builder/README.md) as an alternative to build SARIF objects with a fluent interface.

 And also